bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-While visually everything looks the same, in the code, React navigation works a bit differently.
+<p>While visually everything looks the same, in the code, React navigation works a bit differently.
 This is because the entire app is loaded inside a single div.
 You're not actually visiting different pages like you would with hyperlinks and HTML files.
 Instead, the content of that single div is controlled by React, and it's based on changes to the virtual DOM.
-It either updates the existing view or loads a completely new view, giving the user the impression of visiting a completely different URL.
+It either updates the existing view or loads a completely new view, giving the user the impression of visiting a completely different URL.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-j.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->